berenoguz/yabi/README.markdown

 ```

 ## Supported Brainfuck Dialects
 *Yabi* is designed to support some of the brainfuck dialects and some other languages in its library.
 Currently only `brainfuck` and `Ook!` languages are fully implemented. `Unary` is also partially-implemented.
-One create an `Ook!` interpreter bu using:
+One create an `Ook!` interpreter by using:

 ```
 yabi::OokInterpreter<STACK_SIZE> ook/*(optional_buffer)*/;